Territorial disputes of India: Disputed areas

+Tashigang-Shipki La: Himachal Pradesh (Kinnaur district); Shipki La, with an Indian military post, is an important pass for trade.

+Sang-Nelang-Pulam Sumda: Uttarakhand (Uttarkashi district); Area also covers Jadhang village.

+Barahoti: Uttarakhand (Chamoli district); Chinyalisaur AGL, Pithoragarh Airport AGL; Area also covers Lapthal, Sangcha Malla, Silakang villages.

+Arunachal Pradesh: Arunachal Pradesh; Tawang AFS and 7 AGLs (Aalo, Mechuka, Pasighat, Tuting, Vijoynagar, Walong, Ziro).; Most of the state is claimed by China.

-Within the geostrategic context of disputes between India and China, the disputes over Doklam and the Ten Degree Channel and South China Sea shipping lane are also relevant.
+Within the geostrategic context of disputes between India and China, the disputes over Doklam and the Ten Degree Channel and South China Sea shipping lanes are also relevant.
 Doklam is a dispute between Bhutan and China near the India-Bhutan-China tri-junction.
 India has sided with Bhutan in the dispute.
 The area is of strategic importance to all three countries.
 Doklam lies close to India's Siliguri "Chickenneck" Corridor where a Chinese military advance of less than 130 km would cut off Bhutan, part of West Bengal and all of Northeast India, an area containing almost 50 million people.
 This scenario arose during the war between India and China in 1962.
 India has embarked on a slew of Northeastern India connectivity projects to create multiple alternatives to the Silliguri corridor, including through Bangladesh, National Waterways and seaports, to mitigate the risk of being cut off.

 The world's busiest Sea line of communication (SLOC) passes through the Strait of Malacca and the Ten Degree Channel in the exclusive economic zone of India, a region protected by India's Andaman and Nicobar Command.
 It is a geostrategic choke point for China since over 94,000 merchant ships travel through every year, carrying 40% of the world's freight trade between China and other nations.
 US$5 trillion in annual shipping trade passes through the SLOC and choke points of Southeast Asia and the South China Sea (SCS).
 80% of global trade passes through the Indian Ocean SLOC in the form of oil and natural gas critical for advanced economies.
 India, Australia, Japan and the United States have comprised the Quadrilateral Security Dialogue (QUAD) to contain China as part of their Indo-Pacific strategy.